yldio/yld.io/README.md

 ### Speciality

-This content type describe YLD's specialties (Design and engineering methodologies, technologies, models, patterns, etc).
-These specialties may or may not have their own page and that's decided based on the content.
+This content type describe YLD's specialities (Design and engineering methodologies, technologies, models, patterns, etc).
+These specialities may or may not have their own page and that's decided based on the content.

-- **generate:** a boolean value that indicates wether a page should be generate for the current specialty;
+- **generate:** a boolean value that indicates wether a page should be generate for the current speciality;
-- **Blogpost tags:** comma-separated list of tags that should be considered when displaying the latest blog posts for the current specialty.
-By default, the specialty title is already added as a tag, so this fields are added to that base filtering.
+- **Blogpost tags:** comma-separated list of tags that should be considered when displaying the latest blog posts for the current speciality.
+By default, the speciality title is already added as a tag, so this fields are added to that base filtering.

 ## Browser support